Your father wouldn't want to hear this, Sonny. This is business, not personal. Sonny Corleone:

 - In a filler arc of Dragon Ball Z, Gohan encounters Goku's old nemesis Mercenary Tao in a remote village.
 When Tao is ordered by his employer to kill an old man who was causing trouble for them, he says "Nothing personal, old man.
 This is just a job."

 - In Yu-Gi-Oh!, Arkana told Yugi this during their duel.
 (Given what an underhanded cheater he was, it's kind of hard to believe him, however.
 Arkana's only saving grace was that he was being manipulated by someone who was even worse.)
+From the same franchise, an episode which pits Maximillion Pegasus against a resentful Kaiba has this memorable line:

 - Morlun, thousand years old immortal that predates over beings with animal-like powers gave us a funny dialogue based on it, when he encountered Spider-Man: